 Redefining your success story in business…do whatever it takes?!

-Life is a journey and by choosing ‘business’ as your vehicle of choice may prove to be the ultimate challenge, especially in the current South African economic reality!
+Life is a journey and choosing ‘business’ as your vehicle of choice may prove to be the ultimate challenge, especially in the current South African economic reality!

-According to the Small Business Association of South Africa, 30% of new businesses fail in first 2 years, 50% fail during the first 5 years and 66% fail during the first 10 years.
+According to the Small Business Association of South Africa, 30% of new businesses fail in the first 2 years, 50% fail during the first 5 years and 66% fail during the first 10 years.
 Even more alarming is that the majority of new businesses do not turn a profit until 3rd year!

 In working with business owners as a business coach, I have come to realise that there are certain differentiating factors that significantly increase a business person’s probability of success in business.